godpeny/pages/main/src/blog-post.26.md

 $$
 Since we normalized the mean before PCA, $\mu =0$, therfore $\frac{1}{m} \sum_{i=1}^{m} \left( x^{(i)T} u \right)^2 $ can be used to get variance omitting the substraction term.

-Now, back to the variance and lget's put it simply,
+Now, back to the variance and let's put it simply,
 $$
 \max_{ \| u \|_2 = 1 } u^T \Sigma u
 $$
 Where $u$ is the principal eigenvector of the covariance matrix $\Sigma$.
-Now, since there is equation constraint $ \| u \|_2 = 1$, we can apply the method of Lagrange multiplier.
+(We will see why) Now, since there is equation constraint $ \| u \|_2 = 1$, we can apply the method of Lagrange multiplier.
 The objective function and constraint of the original equations is below.
 $$